 Skills, strengths and your career

 You have developed a range of skills through your time at university and through any work experience or extra-curricular activities in which you have taken part.
 It is really important that you are able to recognize the skills you have developed and that you are able to clearly articulate these – to yourself and to employers.
 When you reflect on your experiences you will notice that you enjoyed engaging in and have a natural aptitude for certain activities more than others.
+Trinity’s Guided Reflection Tool to strengthen your application. is designed to help you to reflect on your experiences.
 You may remember times when you were totally engrossed in a task and didn’t notice time passing, this is called being in a state of flow.
 Activities that you have a natural aptitude for and enjoy are your strengths.
 By being aware of your strengths you will be able to choose a career that will allow you to utilise these strengths and you will be happier and more productive in your work.

 How to develop your self-awareness